 Before discussing this potentially game-changing treatment, we should take a closer look at how Novo Nordisk, the world's largest manufacturer of diabetes treatments, fared in the first half of fiscal 2013.

 During the fiscal year, 78% of the company's revenue was generated from its diabetes treatment segment, which reported 12% year-over-year growth.
 The remainder of revenue came from its smaller biopharmaceuticals segment.

 Investors should understand the difference between Novo's analog insulins and human insulins.
-Both analog and human insulins are grown in bacteria expressing the genetic code for insulin.
+Both analog and human insulins are grown in saccharomyces cerevisiae (better known as baker's yeast) expressing the genetic code for insulin.
 Analog insulins, however, are genetically modified to either enter the bloodstream more quickly or more smoothly -- resulting in faster-acting or longer-lasting treatments.
 Analog insulins can make diabetes easier to control and reduce the number of daily injections, but they are also more expensive than human insulins.

 The majority of Novo's diabetes treatment revenue is generated by three leading analog insulins -- NovoRapid (NovoLog in the United States), NovoMix, and Levemir.

 Victoza, on the other hand, is a newer drug that can imitate a hormone (GLP-1) to stimulate the production of more natural insulin.
 This reduces the number of daily injections in a more natural way.